Gonzogonzzip/Speciale-Thesis-project/README.md

 Aalborg Universitet, Social Data Science, 2025

 This repository is a rough and perhaps too casual introduction to my master's thesis.
 This README and repository are in English for ease of access and communication, but the thesis itself, as well as the appendix material, is all in Danish.
-The repository should contain the thesis paper itself, the two Python notebooks, as well as the appendix material, which is mostly graphs and figures from the various tests.
+The repository should contain the thesis paper itself, the three Python notebooks, as well as the appendix material, which is mostly graphs and figures from the various tests.

 A few caveats:
 1) I have not included the data from 'Tryghedsmålingen 2024' in this repository, only what is described above.
 If you want access to the data, contact Tryghedsgruppen/Trygfonden.